urda/website/_posts/2010-09-16-wcf-client-server.md

 ---
 Windows Communication Foundation (or WCF for short) is an interface located inside the .NET Framework for creating connected, service-oriented applications.
 We can use C# and Visual Studio 2010 to build a simple WCF Client and WCF Server.
 We will start by developing the server and the service it will provide, and from that we can build a WCF Client based on that very server.

-First we need to setup our project&#8230;
+First we need to setup our project...

   1. Start Visual Studio 2010 as an Administrator
   2. Create a new **Console Application**, you can name it *WCF.Tutorial.Server*